Heb48/uomsf-design-system/contribute.md

 ### Distinctly New South Wales

-We would like NSW Government website users to feel like they are on a NSW Government website, to ensure this is the case all suggested patterns and components must be aligned to the distinctly NSW look and feel.
-Download the latest [NSW Design System Figma UI kit](https://www.digital.nsw.gov.au/design-system/getting-started/design-system-figma-ui-kit).
+We would like UOM website users to feel like they are on a UOM website, to ensure this is the case all suggested patterns and components must be aligned to the distinctly NSW look and feel.
+Download the latest [UOM Education Cloud Design System Figma UI kit](https://www.digital.nsw.gov.au/design-system/getting-started/design-system-figma-ui-kit).

 **[⬆ back to top](#contents)**